linucksrox/hugoblog/content/post/2018-02-02-lets-make-lights-out-for-android-part-1-creating-the-layout.md

 tags: [
   "android",
 ]
+summary: "A quick start to create a layout for a Lights Out clone"
 ---

 I've always enjoyed the classic game Lights Out by Tiger Electronics.
 It's a fairly simple idea: there is a grid of 25 buttons which can be lit or not lit.
 When you press a button, it just toggles the light for the button you pressed plus any adjacent buttons.
 So you would start with a randomized board (or predetermined pattern), and the goal is to turn off all the lights while pressing the fewest buttons possible.